jfouret/langchain-imap/README.md

 # langchain-imap

-This package contains the LangChain integration with Imap
+This package provides the `ImapRetriever` for LangChain, enabling search and retrieval of emails from IMAP servers as LangChain `Document` objects.

 ## Installation